AndrewNeudegg/www-deploy/readme.md

 1. [Clone](repository) or [fork](https://help.github.com/en/articles/fork-a-repo) this repo.
 2. Make changes to the file `deployment/hosts`, such that it contains your target URL.
 3. Ensure that you have installed [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), and have permission to access your target server.
 I would recommend configuring SSH to use Public Key login.
-4. Run a command, **CHECK THE COMMAND BEFORE YOU RUN IT, THE ARE DESTRUCTIVE**: `ansible-playbook -i hosts home_deploy.yml` from within the deployment directory.
+4. Run a command, **CHECK THE COMMAND BEFORE YOU RUN IT, THEY ARE DESTRUCTIVE**: `ansible-playbook -i hosts home_deploy.yml` from within the deployment directory.